SickBow/statemachines/README.md

 This condtion evaluates to true only when every 'condition value' evaluates to true at the same time These are added by clicking the plus button

-## Creating Condtion Values
+## Creating Condition Values
-These are created from the create asset menu and are simply scriptable objects with a single bool 'value' that can be placed and updated from wherever you desire in your custom game scripts
+These are created from the create asset menu and are simply scriptable objects with a single bool 'value'. add references to all used
+ConditionValues inside of the FSM ScriptableObject "conditionValues" list for everything to work properly